Image: Core Education

 Photo by Patricia Prudente on Unsplash

 Tablets are light, mobile, tactile and relatively simple to use for all age groups and have excellent multimedia options.
 The simple interface and available apps tend to make tablets particularly suitable for junior students but they can be versatile enough, particularly if used with a separate keyboard, for senior students.
 A simple stylus can be used to write or draw on tablets but bluetooth styluses are increasing in popularity to give more precise writing and drawing capabilities.

+Tablets tend to be robust as they have no moving parts but their screens can be broken so some kind of protective cover is recommended.

 Tablets are a good choice if: